 Day 1: Ljubljana

 Begin this route in the charming capital of Slovenia, Ljubljana.
-This is a very small city that and you can see most of the highlights within a short amount of time, so plan to spend 2 days in Ljubljana enjoying the sites and atmosphere of the city.
+This is a very small city and you can see most of the highlights within a short amount of time, so plan to spend 2 days in Ljubljana enjoying the sites and atmosphere of the city.

 Where to Stay in Ljubljana